mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/clienttrackingprocedure.md

  \item Enable Bluetooth on the Android device.
  \item Run the Beacon Scanner application on the Android device.
  \item Place the Android device at a distance of 1m from the beacon device.
- \item Begin scanning for bluetooth devices.
+ \item Begin scanning for Bluetooth devices.
  \item Record the estimated distance from the beacon device to the Android device.
  \item Repeat steps 5-7 for distances of 2, 3, 4, and 5 meters.